Area of archaeological potential: Potential of digital archeology

 Digital archaeology has been an integral component in recent years when determining which sites across the world hold archaeological potential.
 Digital advances have also shaped the world of archaeology, making excavations more efficient, effective, and purposeful.
 Following a successful season of field testing in 2011, the Tel Akko Total Archaeology Project (Akko, Israel) found that Agisoft's PhotoScan Pro-one became an extremely useful tool in creating accurate 3D images of archaeological sites, providing a new outlet for the dissemination of archaeological data.
 There are multiple examples of the way digital archaeology has positively affected the field of archaeology, with Pompeii being one of the most successful.
 As a historic site with millions of visitors each year, Pompeii and Herculaneum face conservation issues, yet with the use of 3D scanning, online visual representations of the site have been made available, decreasing the deterioration of the site.
 Estelle Laser, an Australian Archeologist, first used CT scans on plaster casts, which in turn have helped to gain a much clearer sense of the reality of the people who died, uncovering their age, gender, health, and other important features.
 Laser's work changed the story of Pompeii, dismembering the common notion that those who died at Pompeii were primarily women, children, and the elderly.
-Laser additionally undid the wrongdoings of Fiorelli and Spinazola.
+Laser additionally undid the wrongdoings of Fiorelli and Spinazzola.
 This new information about the bodies found on the site has helped archaeologists to gain a deeper knowledge of the people of Vesuvius and their daily life.